alfredbrannare/automagic-foodtracker-backend/docs/system_documentation/use_cases/storage_use-cases.md

 **Preconditions:**
 - The user is authenticated (valid JWT).
+- The storage item exists and belongs to the user.

 **Main Flow:**
-1. Frontend sends a `POST /storage` request with item data.
+1. Frontend sends a `POST /api/storage` request with item data.
 2. Backend validates JWT and extracts user ID.
 3. Backend validates input (name, weight, nutrition values, date (optional)).
 4. Backend saves the storage item in the database.